About the National Museum

-The new National Museum opens in Oslo in 2021.
-The new museum will be a place for new ideas, inspiration and significant cultural experiences.
-Large new exhibition spaces will allow the National Museum to display more of its collection than ever before.
+The new National Museum opened in Oslo in 2022.
+The new museum is a place for new ideas, inspiration and significant cultural experiences.
+Large new exhibition spaces allows the National Museum to display more of its collection than ever before.

-In the new permanent exhibition, older and modern art, architecture, design, crafts and contemporary art will be presented under one roof, highlighting new connections.
+In the new permanent exhibition, older and modern art, architecture, design, crafts and contemporary art is presented under one roof, highlighting new connections.

 The architectural competition for the new museum building was won by the firm Kleihues + Schuwerk for its forum artis proposal.